-“Of course we are compatible….”
+“Of course, we are compatible….”

-Well, sadly, this is not always the case, and you don’t have to look very far to find many marriages which have started out well, but then shattered on the rocks of life and “incompatibility.”
+Well, sadly, this is not always the case concerning marriage compatibility.
+And, you don’t have to look very far to find many marriages which have started well, but then shattered on the rocks of life and “incompatibility.”

-The more you know about each other the better…
+The more you know about each other, the better…

-The following categories of pre-marriage questions are a helpful guideline for every couple to think through and discuss together before they take the plunge into married life.
+The following types of pre-marriage questions are a helpful guide for every couple to think through and discuss together before they take the plunge into married life.

 Background and upbringing

-- How much do I know about the way my partner grew up?
+How much do I know about the way my partner grew up?

-- Were his/her parents happily married?
+Were his/her parents happily married?
 If not, what happened in their marriage?

-Do my partner and I come from similar social or cultural backgrounds?
+Do my partner, and I come from similar social or cultural backgrounds?

-- How was my partner disciplined as a child?
+How was my partner disciplined as a child?

 Handling of finances

-- Is my partner careful with money, or spending freely?
+Is my partner careful with money, or spending freely?

-- Will we have separate accounts when we are married?
+Will we have separate accounts when we are married?

-- Do we agree about how money should be spent, invested, or saved?
+Do we agree about how money should be spent, invested, or saved?

-- Who will handle the payment of bills when we are married?
+Who will handle the payment of bills when we are married?

 Friends and social life

-- Is my partner an introvert or extrovert?
+Is my partner an introvert or extrovert?

-- Do we have the same level of expectation when it comes to social life – or does one of us love to be out with friends all the time and the other prefers to be at home more?
+Do we have the same level of expectation when it comes to social life – or does one of us love to be out with friends all the time, and the other prefers to be at home more?

 Expectations of in-law involvement

-- Do both sets of parents accept our relationship and our marriage?
+Do both sets of parents accept our relationship and our marriage?

-- After we are married, how often do we expect to see, or call our parents?
+After we are married, how often do we expect to see, or call our parents?

-- Where will we spend special holidays and celebrations?
+Where will we spend special holidays and celebrations?

 Household duties and chores

-- Will one person do all the cooking, or will we take turns?
+Will one person do all the cooking, or will we take turns?

-- And what about the grocery shopping, cleaning, washing, and ironing?
+And what about the grocery shopping, cleaning, washing, and ironing?

 Having children and starting a family

-- Do we both want children or not?
+Do we both want children or not?

-- If so, how many and when would we plan to start a family?
+If so, how many and when would we plan to start a family?

-- When we have children, do we agree on what values, beliefs or religious faith we will teach them?
+When we have children, do we agree on what values, beliefs, or religious faith we will teach them?

-- Do we agree on how our children should be disciplined?
+Do we agree on how our children should be disciplined?

 Do my partner and I talk a lot together, or is our relationship mostly physical or non-verbal?

-- When I ask questions, does my partner explain the answer nicely, or does he or she become irritable and impatient?
+When I ask questions, does my partner explain the answer nicely, or does he or she become irritable and impatient?

 How to resolve conflicts

-- Has my partner ever ignored me, or stone-walled me until I give in to his or her wishes?
+Has my partner ever ignored me, or stone-walled me until I give in to his or her wishes?
 (This is abusive, and should be regarded as a serious red flag.)

-- Does my partner ever criticize me and undermine me?
+Does my partner ever criticize me and undermine me?

-- When I express concern or tell my partner that he or she has hurt me in some way, how does he or she respond? (if he or she makes excuses and blames you for being ‘too sensitive’, you may be seeing signs of emotional abuse.)
+When I express concern or tell my partner that he or she has hurt me in some way, how does he or she respond? (if he or she makes excuses and blames you for being ‘too sensitive,’ you may be seeing signs of emotional abuse.)

-Hobbies, recreation and vacations
+Hobbies, recreation, and vacations

 Do we each have hobbies which we enjoy doing, either separately or together?

-- Do we both enjoy the same kind of recreation, or does one enjoy sport and the other not, or one enjoys watching movies and the other not?
+Do we both enjoy the same kind of recreation, or does one enjoy sport and the other not, or one enjoys watching movies and the other not?

-- How often would you expect to go on vacation, and where?
+How often would you expect to go on vacation, and where?

-What are your expectations when you are on vacation – to relax on the beach and read a book, or to go sightseeing as much as possible?
+What are your expectations when you are on vacation – to relax on the beach and read a book or to go sightseeing as much as possible?